 Wealth gotten by vanity shall be diminished: but he that gathereth by labour shall increase.

-"But it worked," the fool tells a wise man questioning his business dealings.
-"Look at this check!
-People don't send you money for nothing.
+“But it worked,” the fool tells a wise man questioning his business dealings.
+“Look at this check!
+People do not send you money for nothing.
 Read these testimonials.
 Others are getting rich doing the same thing.
 Stop trying to discourage me from getting ahead.
 You go work for someone else.
-I'm going to find my dreams!"
+I will find my dreams and be financially independent.”

-Ha, ha!
-Ha, ha!
-The Preacher, the most successful and richest man who ever lived, inspired by God to see through deception, fraud, hoaxes, and scams, laughs and laughs.
-He knows that this fool is going down, and he knows that the wise man, who keeps going to work every day at his boring job, is going up.
-Ha, ha!
-Ha, ha!
+Ha!
+The Preacher Solomon, the most successful and richest man who ever lived, inspired by God to see through deception, fraud, hoaxes, and scams, laughs and laughs.
+He knows that this fool is going down, and he knows that the wise man, who keeps going to work every day at his ordinary job, is going up.
+He laughs at fools’ financial ignorance.
+Ha!

 Do results impress you?
 There are thousands of testimonials for every scam ever sold.
 Yes, thousands!
 Yes, every scam!
-You don't read testimonials?
+You do not read testimonials?
 Ever?
 Great!
-They are all a mix of wishful thinking, inaccurate measurements, placebo effect, unverified facts, connection of unrelated events, crowd psychology, and lying.
-Pure vanity!
+They are a deceptive mix of wishful thinking, inaccurate measurements, placebo effect, unverified facts, connection of unrelated events, crowd psychology, and lying.
+They are pure vanity!

-Who would read testimonials about working hard day after day in a boring job?
-Just doesn't tickle the ears of fools or sluggards, does it?
-Who would read testimonials about denying yourself to increase your saving.
-The Preacher would!
+Who would read testimonials about working hard day after day in an ordinary job?
+It does not tickle the ears of fools or sluggards, does it?
+Who would read testimonials about denying yourself to increase your saving?
+King Solomon would!
 Thank you, Lord.
-If you don't believe Solomon's testimony here, there is cheap swampland for sale in Florida.
+If you do not believe Solomon’s testimony here, there is cheap swampland for sale in Florida.

 Do results impress you?
-In the early stages, Ponzi schemes, pyramid frauds, and MLM programs produce temporary "profits."
-But the success does not last, and it never reaches more than a miniscule percentage of the participants.
-Who wants to "go into business for yourself" where 2% of the "distributors" make all the profits?
+In the early stages, Ponzi schemes, pyramid frauds, and MLM programs produce temporary profits and wealth.
+But the success does not last, and it never reaches more than a miniscule number of participants.
+Who wants to “go into business for yourself,” where 2% of the “distributors” make all the profits?
 Going down?

 This phenomenon of temporary success for foolish and fraudulent business ventures is called the prosperity of fools (Pr 1:32).
 It attracts more fools to be punished.
-Notice in our own proverb that wealth is indeed gotten!
-But the wealth does not continue, for it has been gotten by foolish and wrong means; and it will be diminished shortly.
-God will not allow it to continue, and neither will the laws of economics.
+Notice in this proverb that wealth is indeed obtained.
+But the wealth does not continue, for it has been gotten by foolish and wrong means, and it will be diminished shortly.
+God will not allow it to continue, and neither will the laws of economics and finance.
 Going down?

 Such vain results are diminished several ways.
 They were gotten hastily without effort, so they leave the same way.
-We say, "Easy come, easy go."
-They create a false sense of success, which leads to more foolish decisions.
-The perceived prosperity also leads to excessive spending to show off their wealth.
+Many say, “Easy come, easy go.”
+Such results create a false sense of success, which leads to more foolish decisions.
+The perceived prosperity also leads to excessive spending to show off wealth.
 And the Lord Himself will blow against their efforts, for He will not let fools succeed for long by violating His ordinances.

 Men are tempted by any idea allowing them to work less and make more.
-It is the deceitful nature of our wicked hearts to expect something for nothing, especially in this spoiled and lazy generation.
-We love lies; we resent truth.
-Due to this temptation, our proverb warns us against it.
+It is the deceitful nature of wicked hearts to expect something for nothing, especially in this spoiled and lazy generation.
+Men love lies; they resent truth.
+Due to this temptation, the proverb warns you against it.
 If you want to get ahead financially, then get to work, now!

 The commandments of the Lord Jesus, to teach you how to walk and please God, include how you work (I Thess 4:1-12).
-Let us provide things honest in the sight of all men by rejecting financial vanity and being faithful and diligent workers (Rom 12:17; Eph 4:28).
+Provide things honest in the sight of all men by rejecting financial vanity and being a faithful and diligent worker (Rom 12:17; Eph 4:28).
 Both God and men will respect your character and reward your efforts.